mariaciceri/pin_head_list/README.md

 ### Compatibility

 + The page was tested on Chrome, Firefox and Safari.
 All browsers had the functionalities operating properly.
-The page was opened on two different computers with different operational systems, a tablet and a phone.
-The tests performed were manual:
+The page was opened on two different computers with different operational systems, a tablet and a phone;
++ On the phone, the page was tested on Safari and Chrome;
++ On the tablet, the page was tested on Chrome and Firefox.

+![Page opened on Safari](docs/images/safari-test.png)
+![Page opened on Firefox](docs/images/firefox-test.png)
+![Page opened on Chrome](docs/images/chrome-test.png)

+### Manual Testing

 + Create list button clicked:
     + Closes create list popup window and display list title input, display creating item form and add button;
 + Close button for creating list popup window:
     + Closes the popup displaying again whatever is behind;
 + New button:
     + Opens create list popup window;
 + Delete button:
     + Opens confirmation popup window;
 + Delete confirmation popup Yes button:
     + Deletes the current list and display the last one created, if none, prompts the user to create a new one;
     + Displays an alert saying that the list was deleted;
 + Delete confirmation popup No button:
     + Closes the popup window showing whatever is behind;
 + My Lists button:
     + Show dropdown menu with all list names created so far;
 + Add button:
     + Inserts the item in the HTML with the input information provided;
 + X button next to added items:
     + Erases item from HTML;

-![Page opened on Safari](docs/images/safari-test.png)
-![Page opened on Firefox](docs/images/firefox-test.png)
-![Page opened on Chrome](docs/images/chrome-test.png)
++ Try to click on the add item button with no name on item name field:
+    + Did not insert;
++ Try to click on the add item button with a negative price:
+    + Did not insert and tooltip appeared;
++ Try to create a list with the a name that already exists:
+    + Did not create the list and tooltip appeared;
++ Try to close the popup window when no lists created:
+    + Did not close the popup and tooltip appeared;

 ### Validation